Implicit representations via the polynomial method: Semilinear graphs

 \begin{lemma} $d$-dimensional bipartite comparability graphs have an $O(d\log n)$-bit adjacency labeling scheme. \end{lemma} \begin{proof} Observe that adjacency is determined by the order of the coordinates of the points of $S$ and $P$ along each of the $d$ axes.
 It is therefore sufficient to store, for each point $p$ or $s$ and each coordinate axis $i$, the rank of the coordinate $p_i$ or $s_i$ with respect to the other points, which requires $O(\log n)$ bits per coordinate.
 (This requires presorting of the coordinates, along each axis separately.) \end{proof}

 Another example of semilinear family is the family of \emph{graphs of boxicity $d$}, which are intersection graphs of axis-aligned boxes in $\reals^d$.
 That is, the vertices of such a graph are axis-aligned boxes in $\reals^d$, and its edges record pairs of boxes that intersect one another.
 Since an axis-aligned box can be specified by two opposite corners, graphs of boxicity $d$ are $2d$-dimensional semilinear graphs.
 Interval graphs are the graphs of boxicity one.
-We make the following observation, of independent interest.

-\begin{lemma} Graphs of boxicity $d$ have an $O(d\log n)$-bit adjacency labeling scheme. \end{lemma} \begin{proof} Again, adjacency between two axis-aligned boxes is determined solely from the relative ordering of the projections of their corners on each of the $d$ coordinate axes.
-By storing, for each box, the rank of the projections of two opposite corners, we obtain an adjacency labeling requiring $2\lceil\log_2 n\rceil$ bits per coordinate. \end{proof}
+It is known that graphs of boxicity $d$ have an $O(d\log n)$-bit adjacency labeling scheme~\cite[Chapter 4]{MR1971502}.